M&S CEO Steve Rowe to step down in May | Business

 M&S CEO Steve Rowe to step down in May

+Steve Rowe will step down as chief executive of Marks & Spencer in May after six years in the job, with the British retailer opting for continuity by choosing two of his senior lieutenants as his successor.

+Rowe, who joined M&S at the age of 15 before rising through the ranks, will step down after the food and clothing retailer reports annual results on May 25.
+After a turbulent tenure in one of the most high profile jobs in British business he will exit as hopes are rising that one of the country's most elusive turnarounds could finally materialise after more than a decade of false dawns.

-The group said current joint chief operating officers, Stuart Machin and Katie Bickerstaffe, will take over.
+M&S said current joint chief operating officers, Stuart Machin and Katie Bickerstaffe, will take over Rowe's responsibilities in an unconventional structure.
 Machin will become CEO and will take on responsibility for day-to-day leadership of the business and the executive committee.

-British retailer Marks & Spencer said on Thursday its chief executive Steve Rowe will stand down after six years in the job in May and be succeeded by two of his senior lieutenants.

-Rowe, who joined M&S at the age of 15 before rising through the ranks, will step down after M&S reports annual results on May 25.
-The group said current joint chief operating officers, Stuart Machin and Katie Bickerstaffe, will take over.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)